Shayan-ShA/Disaster_Response_Pipeline_project/README.md

   <li>
   <b>run.py</b>: The web app, run.py, runs in the terminal without errors.
 The main page includes at least two visualizations using data from the SQLite database.</li>
 </ol>

+<h2>Flask Web App</h2>
+The project includes a web app where one can input a new message and get classification results in many categories.
+The web app will also display visualizations of the data.
+The outputs are as show below:

 <h2>How to Run</h2>
 <ol>
   <li>